Decaying dark matter: the case for a deep X-ray observation of Draco: Influence of cosmology, baryon physics, and halo properties

 One crucial component of the cosmological model that is missing from the simulations presented so far is baryonic physics.
 Through the action of feedback and adiabatic contraction it is possible for baryons to alter considerably the distribution of dark matter and hence the expected X-ray flux \citep{Blumenthal86}.
 We have run realisations of Aq-A4 ({\it WMAP1}) with two baryonic models.
 Both make use of the star-formation and gas physics prescriptions introduced in \citet{Springel03}; one includes galactic winds and the other does not.
 With these simulations we are also able to relax the assumption that DM and baryons have the same spatial distribution.
 The M31 flux distribution functions for these simulations along with that of dark matter-only Aq-A4 are plotted in Figure~\ref{FigSLBa}.

 The variation in flux distributions is substantial.
 Both baryon model simulations exhibit M31-distance flux distributions that are $\sim50$ per cent higher than that of the DM-only run.
-Alternative gas/star-formation physics and subgrid recipes may produce different results: here we simply state that the precise effect of gas physics is uncertain and likely to effect the outcome of our measurement for M31.
+Alternative gas/star-formation physics and subgrid recipes may produce different results \citep[e.g.][]{Schaller14, Mollitor15}: here we simply state that the precise effect of gas physics is uncertain and likely to effect the outcome of our measurement for M31.
 Due to the poor resolution of the GC measurement in Aq-A4 we do not attempt to draw conclusions about the likely effect of baryons on the GC results.
+For the same reason, we also do not attempt to use the baryonic simulations for the dwarf spheroidals; the precise effect of baryonic physics on dwarf galaxy mass distribution has been highly debated in the literature \citep[c.f.][]{diCintio12,GarrisonKimmel13,Brooks2014}.